 Lamotrigine is used to treat and prevent seizures.
-It is also sometimes used for other conditions, such as mood problems.
+Sometimes it is used for other conditions, such as bipolar disorder.

 Take the missed dose as soon as possible and continue as directed.